DIY Viewer

 type: string

-description: Tips or warnings for this step
+description: Any tips, warnings, or helpful hints for this step

 image_urls: